Tommyshub/flask-movie-project/readme.md

 - The users need to have their own profiles where they can view and edit their own reviews.

-- Reviews from the database needs to be displayed under each movie but also on the users profile.
+- Reviews from the database needs to be displayed under each movie but also on the user's profile.

 <br/>